Cong MP slams 'bulldozer culture prevailing in parts of country'; says judiciary is there to punish offenders | Politics

 Asked about the Gyanvapi mosque controversy and whether Places of Worship Act of 1991 can be amended, the Congress MP said, ''All these issues are raked up to divert people's attention from issues like rising inflation, unemployment and others.
 But as far as the amendment of the 1991 Act is concerned, Parliament is empowered to do so with majority as laws are framed by it only in the country.''
 On the issue of Supreme Court granting permission to conduct local bodies elections with OBC reservation in Madhya Pradesh, Tankha said there is nothing unusual in it as claimed by the BJP as 14 per cent reservation was already in place from the time when Rajiv Gandhi was prime minister, and the the apex court had also put a cap of 50 per cent on the total reservation.

 ''The BJP is unnecessarily trying to get political mileage out of it,'' he alleged.
-Answering a question on the release of A G Perarivalan, a convict in the Rajiv Gandhi assassination case, the senior lawyer opposed it saying the country lost a visionary leader because of their act and the Congress would challenge the decision in the apex court.
+Answering a question on the release of A G Perarivalan, a convict in the Rajiv Gandhi assassination case, the senior lawyer opposed it saying the country lost a visionary leader because of their act.
 The Supreme Court on Wednesday ordered the release of Perarivalan, who remained in jail for over 30 years after being convicted in the assassination case.
 Replying to a query, Tankha advocated implementation of a law in the state to protect journalists so that they can put forward their viewpoint without fear in the interest of democracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)